pavlotsyhanok/medusa-pos-react/README.md

 By default, the settings are set to use the Stripe Simulated Terminal.
 To connect your live terminal:

-1. Edit the following line of code in your Medusa server backend located at `./src/terminal.js` (line 35):
+1. Edit the following line of code in your `./src/terminal.js` located at (line 35):

    ```javascript
    var config = {